artesaos/seotools/README.md

 ----------------

 There are many SEO-related features, which you may need for your project.
 While this package provides support for the basic ones, other are out of its scope.
-You'll have to use separated packages fot their integration.
+You'll have to use separate packages for their integration.

 ### SiteMap